ArduPilot/ardupilot_wiki/common/source/docs/common-pixracer-overview.rst

 ========

-The `Pixracer <https://store.mrobotics.io/mRo-PixRacer-R14-Official-p/auav-pxrcr-r14-mr.htm>`__ is the common name for the FMUv4 generation of Pixhawk flight controllers.
+The `Pixracer <https://store.mrobotics.io/mRo-PixRacer-R14-Official-p/auav-pxrcr-r14-mr.htm>`__ is the common name for the FMUv4 generation of Pixhawk autopilots.
 It has been designed primarily for the demanding requirements of small multicopters, but of course can be used on planes and other vehicles which require no more than 6 pwm outputs for controlling escs and motors.
 Pixracer is available from the `mRobotics <https://store.mrobotics.io/mRo-PixRacer-R14-Official-p/auav-pxrcr-r14-mr.htm>`__